Planning a vocational pathway?

-The training guarantee means there are no tuition fees for your Certificate II qualification and only some fees for your Certificate III qualification.
+Under training guarantee there are no tuition fees for your Certificate II course.
+Fees do apply to Certificate III courses.

-The only things you will have to pay for are personal items such as tools, clothing or other materials needed for your training.
+You may need to pay for personal items such as tools, clothing or other materials needed for your training.

 Talk to your school's career counsellor or VET coordinator now.